Olex2/help/gui/EN/home/settings.md

 # settings-target
-The main settings for Olex2
+The main settings for Olex2.

 # Atom Settings
 Some attributes of how atoms are displayed in Olex2 can be modified within a specific style.

 ## Atom Radius
 Change the radius of the selected atoms (in PERS mode).
 Clicking on 'SET' will make this the default.
-The atom radius can be set manually be set with the **arad** and **azoom** commands.
+The atom radius can be set manually with the **arad** and **azoom** commands.

 ### arad
 This parameter affects the radius of the selected (or all, if there is no selection) atoms *in Ball and Stick* (PERS) mode only.
 Typically, the radius in PERS mode is taken from a definition file (and isn't the same for all elements). **arad** overrides these settings.
 A typical value for H atoms would be